 As the Customer Success leader, you – and your team – are the company’s customer experts.
 Your CEO expects the CFO to know financial stats such as revenue and cash, the CRO to know pipeline and top prospects details, and the CMO to know MQLs and conversion rates.
 Similarly, as a Customer Success leader, you must understand who your current customers are, how your customers measure ROI and where there are risks and opportunities in your customer base.

 To test your knowledge play Insight’s Customer Success Jeopardy.
-Or build your own board and challenge your team in your next team meeting!
+Alternatively, build your own board and challenge your team in your next team meeting!

 Customer Lifecycle is the steps or phases that a customer goes through in interacting with a provider.
 The Customer Success team is involved once the contract has been signed.
 For example, the steps in a SaaS post-sales lifecycle could be Onboard, Adopt, Engage & Support, Renew, and Expand.